-A brand renowned for its collaborations, adidas recently partnered with Beyonce’s Ivy Park brand which launched earlier this year – a timely launch of activewear anticipated by adidas and Beyoncé fans alike, creating a hype which grabbed the headlines.
-Similarly, PUMA have also witnessed the power of collaboration when they hooked up with one of the world’s best-selling music artists, Rihanna, to create the sell-out FENTY x PUMA collection which saw PUMA’s net worth rise by a staggering 4% (Trendanalytics).
+A brand renowned for its collaborations, adidas recently partnered with Beyonce’s Ivy Park brand, which launched earlier this year – a timely launch of activewear anticipated by adidas and Beyoncé fans alike, creating hype which grabbed the headlines.
+Similarly, PUMA have also witnessed the power of collaboration when they hooked up with one of the world’s best-selling music artists, Rihanna, to create the sell-out FENTY x PUMA collection, which saw PUMA’s net worth rise by a staggering 4% (Trendanalytics).

 Collaborations are not just reserved for partnerships made up of athletic and high-end fashion, with Vans partnering with luxury fashion brands, artists and franchises, alike, to create unique footwear which encourages individual expression.
 Creating a wholly different look from their collaboration with Vivienne Westwood was their collaboration with The Van Gogh Museum, and different again was their collaboration with Harry Potter.
 Thus, Vans are intelligently using the collaboration trend as a tool to directly support their mantra and campaign strategy.